-We dedicate this paper to our friend and collaborator, Isadore M. Singer.
+We dedicate this paper to our friend and collaborator, Is Singer.
 We would like to thank him for his important input in the initial discussions on this paper and for our earlier work \cite{MMS1, MMS2, MMS3, MMS4}.
-The first author thanks M. Murray and D. Stevenson for discussion concering their paper \cite{MS}.
+The first author thanks M. Murray and D. Stevenson for discussions concerning their paper \cite{MS}.